albertz/commandergenius/readme.txt

 Also make sure that your HW textures are not wider than 1024 pixels, or it will fail to allocate such texture on HTC G1, and other low-end devices.
 Software surfaces may be of any size of course.

-If you want HW acceleration - just use OpenGL, the HW acceleration by SDL has some limitations:
+If you want HW acceleration - just use OpenGL, that's the easiest and most cross-platform way, however if you'll use on-screen keyboard (even the text input button) the OpenGL state will get screwed after each frame - after each SDL_Flip() you'll need to call:

+glEnable(GL_TEXTURE_2D);
+glBindTexture(GL_TEXTURE_2D, your_texture_id);
+glColor4f(1.0f, 1.0f, 1.0f, 1.0f);
+glEnable(GL_BLEND);
+glTexEnvf(GL_TEXTURE_ENV, GL_TEXTURE_ENV_MODE, GL_MODULATE);
+glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);

+Previously I've got the code to save/restore OpenGL state, but it doens't work on every device - you may wish to uncomment it inside file SDL_touchscreenkeyboard.c in functions beginDrawingTex() and endDrawingTex().

+If you don't use on-screen keyboard you don't need to reinit OpenGL state - set following in AndroidAppSettings.cfg:
+AppNeedsArrowKeys=n
+AppNeedsTextInput=n
+AppTouchscreenKeyboardKeysAmount=0

+SDL supports HW acceleration, however it has many limitations:
 You should use 16-bit color depth.
 You cannot blit SW surface to screen, it should be only HW surface.
 You can use colorkey, per-surface alpha and per-pixel alpha with HW surfaces.
-If you're using SDL 1.3 always use SDL_Texture, if you'll be using SDL_Surface with SDL 1.3 it will switch to SW mode.
+If you're using SDL 1.3 always use SDL_Texture, if you'll be using SDL_Surface or call SDL_SetVideoMode() with SDL 1.3 it will automatically switch to SW mode.
 Also the screen is always double-buffered, and after each SDL_Flip() there is garbage in pixel buffer, so forget about dirty rects and partial screen updates - you have to re-render whole picture each frame.
+Calling SDL_UpdateRects() just calls SDL_Flip() internally, updating the whole screen at once.
 Single-buffer rendering might be possible with techniques like glFramebufferTexture2D(), however it is not present on all devices, so I won't do that.
 Basically your code should be like this for SDL 1.2 (also set SwVideoMode=n in AndroidAppSetings.cfg):